 God is challenging me and Veronica in this season to give in ways beyond what we ever have before.
 In ways that just would not make sense if Jesus and his kingdom and this parable aren't true.
-But see, we believe that Jesus and his kingdom are true, and we've staked our lives on that.
+But see, we believe that Jesus and his Kingdom are true, and we've staked our lives on that.
 And we know that if a future version of us could use this flux capacitor and come back to talk with ourselves, we'd tell ourselves: INVEST IN ETERNITY.

-(By the way, next week I'm going to tell you about an EXCITING NEW thing CALLED LEGACY LANES WHERE YOU CAN GIVE SPECIFICALLY IN WAYS TO IMPACT eternity.
-INTERNATIONAL MISSIONS, CHURCH PLANTING, LOVING OUR COMMUNITY, LEADERSHIP DEVELOPMENT AND BUILDING AND EXPANSION, and all our giving in December is going exclusively to those five lanes.
-But more on that next week.)
+(BTW, next week I'm going to tell you about an EXCITING NEW thing CALLED LEGACY LANES WHERE YOU CAN GIVE SPECIFICALLY IN WAYS TO IMPACT eternity.
+INTERNATIONAL MISSIONS, CHURCH PLANTING, LOVING OUR COMMUNITY, LEADERSHIP DEVELOPMENT AND BUILDING AND EXPANSION, and all our giving in December is going exclusively to those 5 lands.
+But more on that next week.

 OK, let me wrap this up by giving you a few practical things to put this into practice, and then I'm going to make one final observation from Luke 11.
+I really want to make this as practical as possible for you.

-- 1. Choose to live generously and start somewhere.
-(LADDER) First-time giving?
+- 1. Choose to live generously and start somewhere (LADDER) First-time giving?
 That's awesome! - 2.
 Make a plan to give. - o I'll tell you right now, good intentions won't get you anywhere. - You have to make a plan.
-1 Corinthians 16:2: "On the first day of every week, each one of you should set aside a sum of money in keeping with your income." - o Paul's talking about being intentional with your money. - Budgeting. - o For most of us, generosity starts with budgeting.
+1 Cor 16:2: "On the first day of every week, each one of you should set aside a sum of money in keeping with your income." - Paul's talking about being intentional with your money. - Budgeting. - o For most of us, generosity starts with budgeting. - O I love what Dave Ramsey says (some of you love Dave Ramsey; you've invited Dave Ramsey into your heart, I know).
+He says: "If you don't tell your money where to go, you'll wonder where it went."

-2 Nancy Guthrie, Saved: Experiencing the Promise of the Book of Acts, 57-58.
+&lt;sup>3 Nancy Guthrie, Saved: Experiencing the Promise of the Book of Acts, 57-58

-- o I love what Dave Ramsey says: "If you don't tell your money where to go, you'll wonder where it went." - Take some time to honestly assess your situation.
-Talk with your family and spouse and make a plan. - We have resources that can help you here; go to summitchurch.com/stewardship and you can get free coaching on setting up a budget that works for you! - 3.
+- Take some time to honestly assess your situation.
+Talk with your family and spouse and make a plan.
+Paul says, "in accordance with your income;" (you can't give what you don't have.) - We have resources that can help you here, go to summitchurch.com/stewardship and you can get free coaching on setting up a budget that works for you! - 3.
 Do your giving first!
-Give him the firstfruit!
-Remember Cain and Abel: The only reason we can see in Genesis why God accepted Abel's offering and rejected Cain's was that Abel gave God the firstfruits, before the rest came in, and Cain waited until it had all come in, all his needs were met, and then gave to God out of the overflow.
+Give him the first fruit!
+Remember Cain and Abel: the only reason we can see in Genesis why God accepted Abel's offering and rejected Cain's was that Abel gave God the first fruits, before the rest came in, and Cain waited until it had all come in, all his needs were met, and then gave to God out of the overflow, the leftovers.
 One took faith.
 The other didn't.
 God is saying, "Put my kingdom first.
 Put me to the test!"
 I'd invite you to accept God's invitation!

-4. Seek to grow your margin.
+4. Seek to grow your margin